sofn-xyz/mailing/README.md

 - Email templates with React components
 - Battle-tested MJML components that work across clients (Outlook!)
-- Mail previews for quick development
+- Preview server for quick development
 - Test-mode for ensuring emails send and have the correct content
 - Inspired by ActionMailer
 - Plays well with js frameworks like redwood.js, remix, next.js